Seteco/Somorrostro/Memory-Requirements.md

 This is future though.
 For the moment, if you need a long history, you will need a lot of RAM.

+## Running netdata in embedded devices

+Embedded devices usually have very limited RAM resources available.

+There are 2 settings for you to tweak:

+1. `update every`, which controls the data collection frequency
+2. `history`, which controls the size of the database in RAM

+By default `update every = 1` and `history = 3600`.
+This gives you an hour of data with per second updates.

+If you set `update every = 2` and `history = 1800`, you will still have an hour of data, but collected once every 2 seconds.
+This will **cut in half** both CPU and RAM resources consumed by netdata.

+You can also disable plugins you don't need.
+Disabling the plugins will also free both CPU and RAM resources.